-10. To disengage the mini-latch from the mini-buckle for storage, insert the regular latch plate into the black button on the top of the mini-buckle.
-The belt will automatically retract to its stowed position.
-If necessary, slide the latch plate down the webbing to allow the belt to retract fully.
-Insert the mini-latch plate into the slot provided in the trim panel.
+- 9. To release the seat belt, push the red button on the buckle. - 10.
+To disengage the mini-latch from the mini-buckle for storage, insert the regular latch plate into the center red slot on the mini-buckle.
+The seat belt will automatically retract to its stowed position.
+If necessary, slide the latch plate down the webbing to allow the seat belt to retract fully.
+Insert the mini-latch plate and regular latch plate into its stowed position.